kwabenasapong/openpldoc/manual/source/installation.rst

 .. image:: pics/4searchopenlp.png

-You will now see the install progress as OpenLP and the depenencies required for it to run are downloaded.
+You will now see the install progress as OpenLP and the dependencies required for it to run are downloaded.

 .. image:: pics/5installprogressubuntu.png